-Public holidays in PortugalAs a country with a predominantly Catholic population, almost all Christian holidays are also found in Portugal.
+Public holidays in PortugalAs a country with a predominantly Catholic population, almost all Christian holidays are found in Portugal.
 However, these are not always public or non-working holidays.
-Christmas is limited to only one day outside of Madeira and even Pentecost is celebrated by the Portuguese only in the Azores.
+Outside of Madeira, Christmas is limited to only one day and even Whitsunday is celebrated only in the Azores.

 Back to overview: Portugal